-For major international broadcasters, like the BBC and Deutsche Welle, it is the obvious replacement for traditional Short Wave transmissions.
+For major international broadcasters, like the BBC, it is the obvious replacement for traditional Short Wave transmissions.
 DRM allows direct access to millions of listeners in excellent sound quality, without the hindrance of having to negotiate a way past the gatekeepers and at an excellent cost/reach ratio.

 For specialised international broadcasters – for example, religious broadcasters – DRM is, so to speak, an answer to a prayer.
 It allows them to reach the parts other systems cannot reach, for a fraction of the cost.

 DRM on Medium Wave is perfect for broadcasters aiming for a national audience, especially in countries covering a sizeable geographical area.
 In France, where the regulatory authorities have already approved DRM as the digital successor to Medium Wave, two transmitters will cover the entire country.
 In large countries, like India, Indonesia, South Africa or Russia , DRM may be the only means to achieve seamless national coverage in the digital era – and it will certainly be the most cost efficient.

 DRM is also the ideal solution for regional Medium Wave coverage, on its own or as a complementary system to DAB.
 And, of course, DRM is simply perfect for broadcasters planning to roll out new, additional digital services and generate new revenue streams without compromising their existing content offer.

 But even for smaller broadcasters targeting well defined, urban niches, DRM has an answer.
 It is DRM in the VHF/FM bands which, subject to regulatory approvals, will allow community radios or specialised commercial broadcasters to reach their intended audiences bypassing the congestion and high costs of the analogue FM band.

 A cost efficient solution